-Sam's Club isn't the best choice for businesses that want competitive credit card processing services.
+Sam’s Club Merchant Services isn’t the best choice for businesses that want competitive credit card processing services.

 Sam’s Club has partnered with First Data to offer credit card processing services.
 There is nothing wrong with that, especially since First Data is the largest processor in the United States, and many companies resell First Data’s services.
 As I’ve outlined below, the problem is with virtually every other aspect of Sam’s Club merchant services.

-The first downfall of Sam's Club small business credit card processing service is that it uses tiered pricing.
-Below is a screen shot taken from the Sam's Club Web site, where the company claims to offer "an exclusive low rate" to its members.
+The first downfall of Sam’s Club merchant services or small business credit card processing service is that it uses tiered pricing.
+Below is a screen shot taken from the Sam’s Club Web site, where the company claims to offer “an exclusive low rate” to its members.

 There are three problems with this offer: the rate isn’t exclusive, the rate isn’t fully-disclosed, and the rate is too good to be true.

 Tiered pricing allows processors to circumvent interchange fees to offer whatever rates they choose.
-For example Costco, the closest competitor of Sam's Club, is offering its members a slightly lower rate of 1.48%, but both of these rates are misleading.
+For example Costco, the closest competitor of Sam’s Club Merchant Services, is offering its members a slightly lower rate of 1.48%, but both of these rates are misleading.

 Bait-and-Switch: Rates Too Good to Be True